Now Reading

 A great number of famous faces appear here via Zoom call as friends or colleagues: Ben Stiller, Ben Kingsley, Mindy Kaling, and Stephen Merchant among them.
 All are pleasant additions, but none is given enough material to resonate in the film.
 It is not until the film’s final act – the heist of a diamond at Harrods – that the movie really comes together.
 Liman is a natural at generating the sort of tension necessary to make a crime scene effective.
 The writing feels looser and more fun – perhaps more improvisational – as the film’s goofier elements (including a running joke about people not knowing who Edgar Allen Poe is) pay off in a reasonably compelling sequence heightened by a great shooting location.
 Hathaway and Ejiofor seem more at ease in these scenes as well.

 Unfortunately, the heist is only a small portion of the film’s total runtime.
-Too much time is spent on Liman’s efforts to emulate the sort of guerilla filmmaking character story Steve Soderbergh usually elevates.
+Too much time is spent on Liman’s efforts to emulate the sort of guerilla filmmaking character story Steven Soderbergh usually elevates.
 Still, Locked Down remains an interesting piece of COVID cinema.
 While the film is flawed, it is one of the purest representations of COVID era London we’re likely to see and thus stands as an interesting time capsule to the experience of the pandemic in a major city.

-Locked Down premieres on HBO Max on January 14, 2021.
+Locked Down premiered on HBO Max on January 14, 2021.